rabbitmq/rabbitmq-website/site/web-stomp.md

         [...]

-## <a id="examples"/>Web STOMP Examples
+## <a id="examples">Web STOMP Examples</a>

-A few simple Web-Stomp examples are provided as a [RabbitMQ Web STOMP examples](https://github.com/rabbitmq/rabbitmq-web-stomp-examples) plugin.
-To get it running follow the installation instructions above and enable the plugin:
+A few simple Web STOMP examples are provided as a [RabbitMQ Web STOMP examples](https://github.com/rabbitmq/rabbitmq-web-stomp-examples) plugin.
+To get it running follow the installation instructions for that plugin and enable the plugin:

     rabbitmq-plugins enable rabbitmq_web_stomp_examples

-To apply the changes you need to restart the RabbitMQ broker.

 The examples will be available under [http://127.0.0.1:15670/](http://127.0.0.1:15670/) url.
 You will see two examples: